-This month, we were honored to welcome a new board member to Zen Blockchain Foundation, the Delaware nonprofit that builds and maintains the Horizen blockchain ecosystem.
-Dr. Davit Mrelashvili, a brilliant neurologist and a vocal advocate of crypto across Eastern Europe and the Caucus.
+This month, we were honored to welcome a new board member to the Zen Blockchain Foundation.
+This is the Delaware nonprofit that builds and maintains the Horizen blockchain ecosystem.
+Dr. Davit Mrelashvili, a brilliant neurologist from Georgia and a vocal advocate of crypto across Eastern Europe and the Caucus.

 I met Dr. Mrelashvili in person for the first time recently when he came to Panama.
-He’s very knowledgeable on many different subjects, and we had some fascinating discussions on everything from business to neurology and even longevity.
+He’s very knowledgeable on many different subjects.
+We had some fascinating discussions on everything from business to neurology and even longevity.

 Though currently based in the US, Davit is originally from the Republic of Georgia.
 For those of you who are familiar with the Georgian culture, you’ll know that Georgians are some of the most friendly and hospitable people in the world.
 That warmth is apparent the minute you meet Davit.

-But that’s not all that Georgia is known for.
-The country is reputed to be a great place to do business, with strong banking, low costs of operation and no corruption.
+But that’s not all that Georgia is famous for.
+The country is reputed to be a great place to do business.
+It has strong banking, low costs of operation and no corruption.
 Georgia also currently one of the leading countries in crypto mining.

 So naturally, I had to find out more about this jurisdiction for Insiders.